google/accompanist/docs/systemuicontroller.md

 System UI Controller provides easy-to-use utilities for updating the System UI bar colors within Jetpack Compose.

 ## Usage
-To setup Insets in your composables, you need to call the provide an instance to the `LocalSystemUiController` composition local.
+To control system UI in your composables, you must provide an instance to the `LocalSystemUiController` composition local.
 This would typically be done near the top level of your composable hierarchy:

 ``` kotlin